prajaktagd/research-paper-on-db/docs/criterias-to-keep-in-mind.md

 If you choose self-hosted deployment, How much experience does your DBA team have with this technology, how mature is it?

-Choosing the most trendy, powerful, and fully featured database to self-host maybe tempting, but as long as your orgainization doesn’t have experience with this database, you may end up regretting it.
+Choosing the most trendy, powerful, and fully featured database to self-host maybe tempting, but as long as your organization doesn’t have experience with this database, you may end up regretting it.

 Setup, configuration and fine tuning of databases is a lengthy and risky ordeal.
 Sometimes choosing the “old” organization self-hosted work-horse will pay bigger dividends in the long term when it comes to production stability.